simpledimplejohn/Career-Quiz/README.md

 ## Description

-_This takes a quiz created by career coach Mary Blalock and allows users to get a calculated personality index that measures their _
+_This takes a quiz created by career coach Mary Blalock and allows users to get a calculated personality index that measures their_

+### Research & Planning Log
+#### Friday, 09/17
+* 8:00 - 11:30 Set up repo and get files together
+* 1:00 - 4:00 Research client goals, outline project plan

 ## Setup/Installation Requirements